MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-overview.md

 #### 1 - Table

-The Table listbox defaults to the table you selected
+The Table listbox defaults to the table you selected.
+You enable incremental refresh for the table with the slider.

 #### 2 - Store rows in the last